Techthy/stoex/README.md

 # Stoex Language Interpreter

-This project provides an interpreter for the Stoex (Stochastic Expressions) language, a domain-specific language for mathematical and stochastic computations.
+A complete interpreter for the Stoex (Stochastic Expressions) language, a domain-specific language for mathematical and probabilistic computations.
+This interpreter provides the same functionality as the Palladio Stoex analyzer.

 ## Features

-The Stoex interpreter supports:
+The Stoex interpreter supports a comprehensive range of operations:

 ### Basic Data Types
 - **Integers**: `42`, `-10`
 - **Doubles**: `3.14`, `-2.5e10`
 - **Booleans**: `true`, `false`
 - **Strings**: `"hello world"`

 ### Arithmetic Operations
 - **Addition**: `5 + 3`
 - **Subtraction**: `10 - 4`
 - **Multiplication**: `6 * 7`